Sandwich Truite Fumée

 Tarama (fish roe spread) sandwich; Greek influence.

-A bouchon plate folded into a baguette: gras-double poached, breaded, and fried until the shell cracks like glass, with cold gribiche to cut it.
-Lyon's sapper's apron is a race against its own steam.
+A Lyon bouchon plate folded into a baguette at the fryer: gras-double poached, breaded, and fried until the shell cracks like glass, with cold gribiche to cut it, eaten before the steam wins.

 Surimi-crudités: the cheap French baguette built on the pink-and-white crab stick, an industrial pollock paste with no crab in it, plus raw vegetables and a lemony mayonnaise.